SURE: Natural and Biomedical Sciences

-Summer Research Programs at Emory University are Emory College programs, supporting undergraduates who wish to explore, experience, and conduct full time independent and mentored research for the summer.
+The SURE (Summer Undergraduate Research Experience): Natural and Biomedical Sciences Program supports Emory College undergraduates who wish to explore, experience, and conduct full-time independent and mentored research for the summer.

 During the ten-week residential summer program, research fellows conduct full-time research, mentored by their Faculty Mentor or Principal Investigator and teams of postdocs, research technicians, graduate students, and other undergraduates.
-Our summer researchers are registered for a zero-credit residency and may receive a housing award for residence on the Emory campus and/or stipend to support their full-time attention to research training and professional development.
+Our summer researchers receive a housing award for residence on the Emory campus and a stipend to support their full-time attention to research training and professional development.

 This intensive research program combines full-time research with activities that prepare participants for a successful graduate or professional career.
 In accepting our offer, awardees commit to:

 - Complete all pre-arrival steps in order to be admitted to the program

 - Attend and participate fully during entire program May 29 - August 3, 2018

 - Complete all required safety training prior to collecting data on your project